ComplyAdvantage Releases State Of Financial Crime Report For 2021

-Designed as an must-have strategic roadmap for compliance teams, the comprehensive report covers financial crime insights related to fraud, cyber, and money laundering, the rise of crypto, and the ever-changing sanctions landscape
+Designed as a must-have strategic roadmap for compliance teams, the comprehensive report covers financial crime insights related to fraud, cyber, and money laundering, the rise of crypto, and the ever-changing sanctions landscape

 ComplyAdvantage, a global data technology company transforming financial crime detection, today announced the availability of the firm's much anticipated report The State Of Financial Crime 2021.
 Designed as a strategic guide for global compliance teams,thereportlays out the many emerging threats that governments and financial institutions will face in 2021, along with prescriptive recommendations for implementing best compliance practices for combating financial crimes.